-(k) Estimates
+(l) Estimates

-The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

-(l) Income Taxes
+(m) Income Taxes

-A $\Omega$ A is exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code.
-Accordingly, A $\Omega$ A qualifies for the charitable contribution deduction.
-Income from activities not directly related to A $\Omega$ A's tax-exempt purpose is subject to taxation as unrelated business income.
-There was no unrelated business income subject to tax in 2022.
+$A\Omega A$ is exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code.
+Accordingly, $A\Omega A$ qualifies for the charitable contribution deduction.
+Income from activities not directly related to $A\Omega A$'s tax-exempt purpose is subject to taxation as unrelated business income.
+There was no unrelated business income subject to tax in 2023.

 Management is required to evaluate tax positions taken by $A\Omega A$ and to recognize a tax liability if $A\Omega A$ has taken an uncertain position that probably would not be sustained upon examination by taxing authorities. $A\Omega A$ believes it has appropriate support for any tax positions taken and none would require recognition of a liability or disclosure in the financial statements. $A\Omega A$ is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-Management believes $A\Omega A$ is no longer subject to income tax examinations for years prior to August 31, 2019.
+Management believes $A\Omega A$ is no longer subject to income tax examinations for years prior to August 31, 2020.

-(m) Subsequent Events
+(n) Subsequent Events

-Management has evaluated subsequent events through March 8, 2023, the date the financial statements were available to be issued.
+Management has evaluated subsequent events through March 1, 2024, the date the financial statements were available to be issued.
 No events were identified.